MrBad/sql_backup/README.md

 # sql_backup
 My sql non-incremental backup script

-	just setup to exlude the unwanted db's
+	just edit to exclude the unwanted db's

 	and put a line like this into crontab